 Olympic Marathon Statistics

-- In order to enter the 2020 U.S. Olympic marathon trials, runners must meet at least a B standard on a USA Track & Field (USATF) certified course or in an eligible event held by the USATF.
+- To enter the 2024 U.S. Olympic marathon trials, runners must have achieved a qualifying standard on a USA Track & Field (USATF) certified course or in an eligible event held by the USATF.

 - 260 men and 512 women met qualifying standards for the trials in 2020.